The Iterated Self: You Are a Function, Not a Constant

 You are not a line.
 You are a loop.

 In cybernetics—the study of control and communication in animals and machines—you are not best understood as an object.
-You are a state-transition function.
+You are a pattern with update rules.

 I’m using this cybernetic lens on purpose in this post.
-One of Path of the Dragon’s key teachings is isomorphism: the same shapes repeat across domains you might consider unrelated—soul and spirit, technology, mathematics.
-When you can see the shared structure, you can translate it.
-And translation is leverage.
+One useful move here is isomorphism: the same shapes repeating across domains that look unrelated—psyche and relationship, biology and myth, mathematics and spirit.
+When you can see the shared structure, you get another handle on change.

-Most people stay stuck because they try to change their reality (the Output) by manipulating their circumstances (the Input), while treating themselves (the Function) as a hard-coded constant.
+Most people stay stuck because they try to change their reality (the Output) by manipulating their circumstances (the Input), while treating themselves (the Function) as fixed.

 Here is the math of your becoming.